martvanrijthoven/concurrent-buffer/README.md

         deterministic=deterministic,
     )

-    # loop through the buffer that is filled concurrently at the same time
+    # loop through the buffer that is filled concurrently
     for index in range(10):
         data = next(buffer_iterator)